valu-digital/valuso/README.md

 ```

 ### Easy to use existing classes as services
+ServiceBroker expects that the class registered as a service provides **__invoke()** method.
+In most cases the classes don't implement this method, which indicates the ServiceBroker (or ServicePluginManager to be exact) that these services should be wrapped with a special **proxy class**.
+With this feature, it is possible to use almost any existing class as a service.
 ```php
 // Assume that LoggerServiceFactory is registered
 // for service locator with service ID 'ZendLogger'